 - Inadequate staffing levels

 Hospitals today are struggling to find and retain nurses.
 Despite the reason, the result is the same whenever there’s a period of nurse staffing levels.
 As the work load is absorbed by staff members, job satisfaction and stress increases declines, resulting in greater turnover.
-Therefore the cycle continues.
+Therefore the remove animal from attic cycle continues.
 We have been contacted by hospitals that have tried to maintain proper ratios, but the problem worsened.
 They’re frustrated; patient satisfaction suffers, along with safety, and nurses are miserable.

 With change and all its complexities, a new approach is required by the healthcare environment of today.
 One focused on a multi-faceted recruiting and retention plan which begins by defining the proper nurse staffing ratios for your facility, sets retention and recruiting goals and utilizes proven short-term and long-term recruitment procedures.